cyberrumor/ammo/README.md

 - More robust handling of mods that are packaged wierd.
 - handle FOMOD installers?
 - handle BAIN installers?
+- logging
+- Get a list of game names and steam APP IDs
+- Enable use on multiple games

 # Dependencies
 - Linux version of Steam with proton enabled